thatsuman/icpmmm2024/src/pages/papers.md

   verticals, which would appropriately leverage invited & keynote lectures from leading experts in the related fields as well as contributory papers presentations.
 Overall, ICPMMM2024 programme is sure to provide the participants an enriching experience.
-The paper should only be submitted by Email at icpmmm2024@gmail.com. <p>
+The paper should only be submitted by Email at [icpmmm2024@gmail.com](mailto:icpmmm2024@gmail.com) and CC to [basudrprojjal@gmail.com](mailto:basudrprojjal@gmail.com) <p>

-  The conference invites contributions on the following themes but not limited to:
+  We invites contributions on the following themes as well as other relevant fields related to Minerals, Metals, and Materials.

 ### Broad Theme